michaelaffare/michaelaffare.github.io/portfolio/tswd/viz_samples.md

 ### 2. Convenience measures for students at Pittsburgh Universities:

-Defining GIS metrics for convenience using a 1-mile radius around Pittsburgh Universities as a case study
+Defining GIS metrics for convenience using a 1-mile radius around Pittsburgh Universities as a case study.
 <a href="https://arcg.is/15inGX0" target="_blank">Click here to view</a>

 #### Assignment: